MSVstudios/NovelGenerator_v1.1/README.md

 </div>
 <div align="center">
-NovelGenerator is an LLM-powered tool that expands brief concepts into full-length novels. <br>
+NovelGenerator is an LLM-powered tool that expands brief concepts into full-length novels. <br><br>
 From idea to manuscript.
 Without human intervention.

 </div>